If you’ve been a thyroid patient for any length of time then I probably don’t need to convince you that magnesium is important…

 Here are a few reasons you want your magnesium levels optimized:

-magnesium deficiency increases risk of thyroid autoimmunity
+- And, finally, magnesium deficiency increases your risk of developing thyroid antibodies (3).

 In other words, a lot of different cells need magnesium.